ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 We are going to modify `seed.groovy` to build a Pipeline and Multibranch Pipeline for all services we oboard.

 ### Updating `microservice-pipelines` to build our `pipelineJob` and `multibranchPipelineJob`
 We are going to leave the `master` branch of `microservice-pipelines` alone to ensure it works with Part 1 of this series.
-In order for us to du this, we will introduce the changes to the `seed.groovy` job on branch `part2` of the Shared Library.
+In order for us to do this, we will introduce the changes to the `seed.groovy` job on branch `part2` of the Shared Library.
-   * **Reminder** Since we are changing the Shared Library, any changes to `seed.groovy` will require a script approval in Jenkins
+   * **Reminder** Since we are changing the Shared Library, any changes to `seed.groovy` will require an admin script approval in Jenkins
-1. Create a new branch `part2` in your Shared Library
+1. Create a new branch `part2` in `microservice-pipelines`

 #### Adding `pipelineJob` and `multibranchPipelineJob` to `seed.groovy`
-1. Remove the original code in `seed.groovy` and paste in the below code
+1. In the `part2` branch, remove the original code in `seed.groovy` and paste in the below code
    * For a better understanding of the `pipelineJob` and `multibranchPipelineJob`, make sure to go back and check the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/#)
 ```groovy
 def createPipelineJob(jobName, repoUrl) {